restqa/faker-plugin/README.md

 ### Introduction

-Are you not fed up John Doe ? or reusing every time the same information for your test data ?
-How your product will react on the production with a different real data?
+Are you not fed up of using John Doe in your test automation? 😆

+Or What will be the behavior of your product  on the production while using real data?

-The best way to answer to the question is to have test scenario that are testing your product with different data each time.
+Thjs a good question right?
+And The best way to answer to it is to start thinking of having test scenario that are using different data each time.

-This is close to exploration testing... this exactly how this plugin want to help you.
+This should help you on doint more exploration testing...
+And this exactly how this plugin want to help you.

-It will extend the RestQA capability in order to generate fake data on your scenario.
+Once installed this plugin will extend the RestQA capability in order to generate fake data on your scenario.

 This plugins is based on the [faker.js](https://github.com/Marak/faker.js) library

 ## Usage

 The plugin is providing 2 capabilities: